POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

         stress = itemData.stressRestore or 0
     })

-    TriggerClientEvent('pos-notification:send', _source, {
-        type = 'success',
-        message = 'You used ' .. itemData.label .. ' and feel restored!'
+    TriggerClientEvent('POS-Core:notify', _source, 'POS-Items', 'You used ' .. itemData.label .. ' and feel restored!', 'success', 5000)
-    })
 end)

 -- Integration with hotel system